-Osteosarcoma is a tumor associated with the bones.
-It is the most typical type of bones cancer which causes immature bones to be produced.
+Osteosarcoma is a tumor-associated with the bones.
+It is the most typical type of bones cancer that causes immature bones to be produced.
 Osteosarcoma is normally found at the edges of the long bones, mostly seen around the knees.
 Osteosarcoma is seen mostly under the age of 25 years and more in males than females.

 Image Credit: Adam.com

-The symptom mostly observed in patients of Osteosarcoma is pain.
+The symptom mostly observed in patients with Osteosarcoma is pain.
 Patients feel high pain in the affected area.
-However symptoms of the Osteosarcoma may vary with respect to the size of the tumor and the position inside the body.
-Swelling and tenderness may also be seen in the cancerous area as a symptom if affected area is joints or near joints.
+However, symptoms of Osteosarcoma may vary with respect to the size of the tumor and the position inside the body.
+Swelling and tenderness may also be seen in the cancerous area as a symptom if the affected area is joints or near joints.

 If not diagnosed properly this pain may be taken as to be some common muscle or joint pain.
-At the same tome many other problems may have same symptoms as mentioned above.
-But if the patient has some persistent pain in bone which increases at night, then a visit to doctor is must as early as possible.
+At the same time many other problems may have the same symptoms as mentioned above.
+But if the patient has some persistent pain in the bone which increases at night, then a visit to the doctor is must as early as possible.

-The diagnosis of Osteosarcoma is usually done using following tests:
+The diagnosis of Osteosarcoma is usually done using the following tests:

-A sample of cells is examined by pathologist.
+A sample of cells is examined by a pathologist.

-A small proportion of tumor is collected through needle by numbing the area to examine.
+A small proportion of tumors is collected through a needle by numbing the area to examine.

-A picture of bone is taken using X-rays.
+A picture of the bone is taken using X-rays.

-in this test magnetism is used to have cross sectional pictures of the body.
-It is done inside a large metal cylinder opened from the both sides.
+in this test, magnetism is used to have cross-sectional pictures of the body.
+It is done inside a large metal cylinder opened from both sides.

-in CT scan a 3D picture is made using a series of X-rays.
-CT scan is done if the doctor has doubt of cancer has also effected the lungs of the patient.
+in a CT scan, a 3D picture is made using a series of X-rays.
+CT scan is done if the doctor has doubt of cancer has also affected the lungs of the patient.

 The treatment may include a number of therapies depending on the size and nature of the tumor.
 Normally it is treated using:

-Homeopathic medicines are very effective in treating osteosarcoma.
-These medicines work in many dimensions to give relief to patient like minimizing the symptoms, boosting the body’s immune system, stopping the spread of cancer cells, killing and isolating the cancer cells etc. Homeopathic method of treatment is inexpensive, has no side effects and requires no painful treatments like chemotherapy or surgery etc.
+Homeopathic medicines are very effective in treating this disease.
+These medicines work in many dimensions to give relief to patients like minimizing the symptoms, boosting the body’s immune system, stopping the spread of cancer cells, killing and isolating the cancer cells, etc. Homeopathic method of treatment is inexpensive, has no side effects, and requires no painful treatments like chemotherapy or surgery, etc.

 Important Note: Please do not use any of these medicines on your own without consulting a professional homeopathic doctor.